 Quite a few folks have asked us where we came up with the name of our blog.
 Why are we Two Small Potatoes?
 It’s not as if anyone interested in reading tips about travel destinations or what it’s like to live as an American expat in Europe would ever know what our blog is about from the name.
-In fact, I wonder how many people have mistakenly landed on our blog thinking we’re pandering recipes for the perfect potato soup or that from our cutesy name, we’re selling adorable custom baby shoes and doggy outfits (which I actually can crochet, so maybe that’s not so far out there).
+In fact, I wonder how many people have mistakenly landed on our blog thinking we’re pandering recipes for the perfect potato soup.
+Or they probably think that from our cutesy name, we’re selling adorable custom baby shoes and doggy outfits.

 Of course, it didn’t help that we’d brought that in traveler’s checks, tantamount to Monopoly money in Switzerland’s swanky world of high-tech finance.
 Nearly three weeks later when our BCF account was finally approved, we watched in bemusement as a duo of reps sent to assist us dusted off the Old Testament of their banking world, carefully thumbing through the massive tome page by page to decipher how to deposit our pseudo American money into our new, secret Swiss account.

 From that day forward, Travis’s clever little double entendre stuck.

 Over time, particularly after I’d finally gotten the hang of doing all of our online banking in French, the novelty of having a Swiss bank account gradually wore off.

 But for these two “small potatoes” from North Idaho, our blog name has repeatedly proven to be fitting.Idaho is famous for potatoes, for ya'll out there who don't know that.Click To Tweet